United States: Free shipping on orders over $49

 Overview

 When choosing between mechanical keyboard switches, the Haimu Neo White and the Outemu Cream Pink both offer unique qualities to consider.
 The Neo White stands out for its medium weight and reduced total travel, providing a distinctive typing feel that is smooth and satisfying.
 With the use of a rare Ly stem, the actuation is remarkably smooth.
-On the other hand, the Cream Pink does not have specific standout features mentioned but is categorized as [].
+On the other hand, the Cream Pink is generally regarded as a versatile switch that offers decent performance and comfort.
 If you prefer a linear switch with a medium weight and smooth actuation, the Neo White may be the ideal choice.
-However, let's dive in a bit deeper beyond generalities so you can best decide on the best switch for you.
+However, let's delve a bit deeper beyond generalities so you can make the best decision for your needs.

 By the numbers